 If equipped with Adaptive Cruise Control (ACC), it allows for selecting the cruise control set speed and following gap.
 Read this entire section before using this system.
 ACC uses a radar sensor to detect other vehicles.
-See Radio Frequency Statement ▷ 360.
+See Radio Frequency Statement ▷ 356.
 The following gap is the following time (or distance) between your vehicle and a vehicle detected directly ahead in your path, moving in the same direction.
 If no vehicle is detected in your path, ACC works like regular cruise control.

 If a vehicle is detected in your path.
 ACC can speed up the vehicle or apply limited, moderate braking to maintain the selected following gap.
 To disengage ACC, apply the brake.
-If the Traction Control System (TCS) or StabiliTrak/Electronic Stability Control (ESC) system activates while ACC is engaged, ACC may automatically disengage.
-See Traction Control/Electronic Stability conditions allow ACC to be safely used.
-ACC can be turned back on.
-ACC will not engage if the TCS or StabiliTrak/ESC system is disabled.
+If the Traction Control System (TCS) or StabiliTrak electronic stability control system activates while ACC is engaged, ACC may automatically disengage.
+See Traction Control/ When road conditions allow ACC to be safely used, ACC can be turned back on.
+ACC will not engage if the TCS or StabiliTrak electronic stability control system is disabled.